The Last Days of Lehman Brothers: Reception

 Overnight figures indicated that the production gained 1 million viewers, a 5% audience share, behind England's 2010 FIFA World Cup qualifier on ITV1, Motorway Cops on BBC One and Ramsay's Kitchen Nightmares USA on Channel 4.

 Robert Epstein of The Independent on Sunday said it was "all very fast-moving" and that "ultimately, it was hard not to be bored by what was one of the most important – and dramatic – events of the past year.
 The end of Lehman – and the programme – couldn't come soon enough."
 The Guardian's Sam Wollaston didn't think his boredom was entirely his fault, saying he found it "unengaging" and "a mess".
 Tim Teeman of The Times said that "some vivid performances transcended the baffling material" and John Preston of The Daily Telegraph said:

-If I hadn’t read beforehand about how Last Days had been written and shot in a tremendous hurry, I think I might have guessed.
+If I hadn't read beforehand about how Last Days had been written and shot in a tremendous hurry, I think I might have guessed.
 The tone wobbled awkwardly at times, as did the focus.
 However, its faults were always faults of ambition, not timidity.
 Craig Warner's script consistently aimed high, with his boardroom exchanges being especially good: the chippy competitiveness and testosterone surges slowly subsiding into stunned disbelief.

 Rachel Cooke in the New Statesman also said that Warner "tried his best" but that it was "dull and confusing in spite of a cast that included the superb James Cromwell".
-She also said that documentary The Love of Money about the Lehman Brothers collapse "wiped the floor" with The Last Days of Lehman Brothers, but Adam Sweeting said, comparing the drama and the documentary, that the latter "gives you a lot more numbers and facts, but rather less human insight."
+She also said that documentary The Love of Money about the Lehman Brothers collapse "wiped the floor" with The Last Days of Lehman Brothers, but Adam Sweeting said, comparing the documentary and the drama, that the former "gives you a lot more numbers and facts, but rather less human insight."